 How many private security companies are there in Carson City?

 Our directory lists 4 security guard and private security companies in Carson City.
-Most hold an active license with their state licensing board (such as California BSIS or Illinois IDFPR) and offer on-site security guards, executive protection, corporate security, mobile patrol and alarm monitoring.
+Most hold an active license with the State of Nevada Private Investigators Licensing Board (Nevada PILB) and offer on-site security guards, executive protection, corporate security, mobile patrol and alarm monitoring.

 How are security companies in Carson City ranked?